 If you’re making a lower salary but you love to be frugal, then set your targets high!
 Aim for a net worth that’s a decile or two above your salary decile.

 If you’re fresh out of law school, you’ll probably be in a mountain of debt.
 You might be low on the scale now, but your long-term financial prospects are good.

 Location and Cost of Living

 Simply put, life in San Francisco or New York City simply costs more than life in Rochester, NY, which costs more than life in rural Kansas.
 Rent, gas, groceries–all these commodities have different prices around the country.

 I’ve used the crowd-sourced site Numbeo to do some of these comparisons.
-For example, here are some results comparing Rochester to Boston–where Numbeo tells me I’d need about 50% more spending for the same standard of living.
+For example, here are some results comparing Rochester to Boston–where Numbeo tells me I’d need about 50% more spending for the same standard of living in Boston.

 Numbeo uses New York City as a baseline, giving it a “Cost of Living plus Rent Index” score of 100.
 The United States as a whole has an index score 56, suggesting that the average American has a cost of living that’s about 44% less than the average NYC resident.